 To Spy Or Not To Spy – Help Me! – In contested divorce with custody of the children or distribution of millions of dollars at stake, the temptation to “dig up dirt” can be strong.

 What Stays Private in a Divorce? – Can a party protect against public disclosure in divorce?

 Is Court Ever a Good Option in Divorce? – One of the most common questions attorneys receive is whether or not their case will go to trial.
 We explore the topic and what to expect in divorce.

 Time is of the essence.
 As soon as you select The Marks Law Firm, L.L.C. to represent you, we will immediately put our considerable experience and resources to work on your case.
 The sooner we can review the necessary information, the sooner we can formulate a strategy for your unique circumstances, helping to insure the best possible outcome.

 Your future is at stake.
 Make the right call and contact us today at (314) 993-6300.
 There is no charge for the initial consultation – and the only obligation you have is the one you have to yourself to gain the best representation possible.

 Contact The Marks Law Firm, L.L.C.

-For a free initial consultation with an experienced St. Louis divorce attorney, contact us – call our office at 314-993-6300.
+For an initial consultation with an experienced St. Louis divorce attorney, contact us – call our office at 314-993-6300.
 We will set up a telephone consultation, if necessary, and will meet with you on Saturday upon request.
 Visa, MasterCard, Discover and American Express are welcome.